By Dr J Floor Anthoni (2010, updated occasionally)

 that drastically reduce CO2 emissions.”

 If conditions today are more extreme than any time between now and millions of years ago, then why do we not see massive extinctions in the sea?
 What is extreme?
 The ice ages can be called extreme because living conditions then were far worse than today.
 Yet the world has survived many ice ages without problems.
 There exists no proven linkage between CO2 and extreme conditions.
-In fact, always when CO2 concentrations were high in the past, live on Earth was profuse.
+In fact, always when CO2 concentrations were high in the past, life on Earth was profuse.

 Ocean acidification, which the researchers call the ‘evil twin of global warming’, is caused when the CO2 emitted by human activity, mainly burning fossil fuels, dissolves into the oceans.
 It is happening independently of, but in combination with, global warming.
 Oops.
 It is logical that manmade CO2, like natural CO2, circulates with the ocean.
 But it is not known whether the oceans are absorbing or emitting CO2.
 What IS known, is that oceans emit CO2 when they warm up as suggested by global warming, because they are a massive store of CO2.
 We can't have both (oceans warming while absorbing CO2).